cyevgeniy/evg.moe/content/js/own-signals/index.md

 ## Yes but why?

-The goal of this post is to have fun at first and to create the basic understanding through practice of how such things *can* work.
+The goal of this post is to have fun and to create the basic understanding through practice of how such things *can* work.